NGGKI/HW--Commerce-Back-End/README.md

 ## Usage

-User will need to run `node seeds/index.js` to seed data to your database so that you can test your routes.
+User will need to access into file `.env` Sample to enter username and password that required for SQL WorkBench User will need to run `node seeds/index.js` to seed data to your database so that you can test your routes.
 User will need to run `nodemon server.js` or `node server.js` to start the application

+Please refer to Getting started Demo if you have any trouble

 ## Contributing